Lindiwe Mabuza

 Lindiwe Mabuza (13 August 1938 – 6 December 2021) was a South African politician, diplomat, poet, academic, journalist, and cultural activist.
 She was an anti-apartheid activist who went on to serve her country as a member of the first democratically elected parliament of South Africa.
 She then proceeded to a career as a distinguished diplomat.
 She served on the Advisory Board of Elders of the Ifa Lethu Foundation, which repatriates South African artworks.
 She was a patron of Dramatic Need, a United Kingdom–based charity that promotes creative arts for children, and was an advisory Council Member of the Thabo Mbeki Foundation.
-She served as the chairperson of the Nelson Mandela Children's Fund UK.
+Mabuza also served as the chairperson of the Nelson Mandela Children's Fund UK.

 Early life and career

 Mabuza was born in Newcastle, KwaZulu-Natal, in South Africa.
 She completed her high school at St Louis Betrand High School in Newcastle.
 She then went on to attend Roma College in Lesotho and obtained a Bachelor of Arts degree.
 Owing to her struggle to find employment in apartheid South Africa, Mabuza moved to Swaziland and became a teacher of English and Zulu.

-In 1964 she moved to the United States and enrolled at Stanford University where she completed a master's degree in English.
-She went further to obtain her second master's degree in history majoring in American Studies from the University of Minnesota.
-In 1968 she became a lecturer in the Department of Sociology at the University of Minnesota.
-In 1969 she joined Ohio University as Assistant Professor of Literature and History.
-Later in 1993 she obtained a diploma in diplomacy in Kuala Lumpur, Malaysia.
-Her personal experience of racial segregation in South Africa, which led her to leave South Africa, and her exposure to the plight of African Americans in the Civil Rights Movement prompted Mabuza to join the struggle for the emancipation of her people in South Africa and Africa as a whole.
-In 1975 she joined the African National Congress (ANC) and moved to Lusaka in Zambia.
-In 1977 she became Editor of Voice of Women, a feminist journal for women in the ANC.
+In 1964, she moved to the United States and enrolled at Stanford University, where she completed a master's degree in English.
+She went further to obtain her second master's degree in history, majoring in American Studies, from the University of Minnesota.
+In 1968, she became a lecturer in the Department of Sociology at the University of Minnesota.
+In 1969, she joined Ohio University as Assistant Professor of Literature and History.
+Later in 1993, she obtained a diploma in diplomacy in Kuala Lumpur, Malaysia.

+Mabuza's personal experience of racial segregation in South Africa, which led her to leave South Africa, and her exposure to the plight of African Americans in the Civil Rights Movement prompted Mabuza to join the struggle for the emancipation of her people in South Africa and Africa as a whole.
+In 1975, she joined the African National Congress (ANC) and moved to Lusaka in Zambia.
+In 1977, she became Editor of Voice of Women, a feminist journal for women in the ANC.
 She was also a radio journalist and broadcaster in Radio Freedom, which was the ANC's radio station, broadcasting from Zambia to multiple African countries.
 She was also the Chairperson of the ANC's Cultural Committee.